 Get Your FREE Editable Christmas budget HERE!
 Seriously download it automatically!
 No signups required!

 Simply print this PDF and fill out by hand.

 I know what you’re thinking.
 It’s only August, Christmas is 4 months away, and you don’t need to worry about gifts yet.
 The truth is that most people don’t save for Christmas.
 In fact, most people just buy a ton of gifts on Black Friday as they hand over their credit card.
-There is no budget or thought to how much money is being spent.
+There is no budget or thought as to how much money is being spent.
 Here’s the thing, these are the people that wake up on December 26th and realize they are buried in credit card debt.
 Don’t be that person!
 Instead, be the person that will plan in advance, stick to a budget, and have zero remorse the day after Christmas.
 Today I’m sharing the way that I personally budget for Christmas.
 I’ll take you through the steps and you can even download a free printable!

 Plan In Advance